vladysor/SensEdu/docs/Getting Started/index.md

 ## Starting as Developer

+{: .warning}
+If you want to start as a dev, please read through Contributing page

 1. here is how to access PCB files
 2. how to improve SensEdu lib
 3. how to edit wiki